 The fact of the matter is that many Canadians haven’t forgiven the Liberal Party for skyrocketing costs of living, and Poilievre still has that to lean on massively.
 Carney’s cabinet is made up of many former Trudeau’s ministers, including the Minister of Foreign Affairs, Mélanie Joly.

-I don’t anticipate a majority government for the Conservatives — this election may go down to the wire.
-For my 2025 Canadian Federal Election predictions and top pick, I’m giving the small edge to Poilievre to pull it out at the finish line, and now at +180, there’s some value on the table!
+I don’t anticipate a majority government for anyone — this election may go down to the wire.
+For my 2025 Canadian Federal Election predictions and top pick, I’m more than happy to take Poilievre to pull it out at the finish line at +300.
+The election should be closer than the odds suggest, so the value’s on the underdog.

 Where to Bet on the 2025 Canada Election?